Kekule-OXC/OXC_LPCorrectr/README.md

 FABRICATION NOTES

 PCB
--The PCB is a 0.8mm thick two layer board.
+-The PCB is a 0.8mm thick two layer board, with castellated holes on all sides.

 -------------------------------------------------------